- It's the only guitar you'll ever need

 Acoustic guitars produce their unique sounds due to the combination of these woods.
 In their acoustic collection, Martin Guitars provides a variety of body woods.
 The most popular will be Rosewood, Mahogony, and Maple.

-However, as you’ll notice, Martin provides some alternatives that are definitely worth considering!
+However, as you’ll notice, Martin provides some alternatives that are worth considering!

 Rosewood

-Rosewood back and sides is one of the most famous body woods in acoustic guitar design.
+Rosewood back and sides is one of acoustic guitar design’s most famous body woods.
 However, Rosewood is becoming rarer in guitar building because it is over-harvested, while some popular species are even on the endangered list.

 Still, Rosewood can be found on higher-end acoustics and has a “scooped” midrange ideal for singer/songwriters.
-Rosewood produces a sound with plenty of overtones and a high-end that is smooth.
+Rosewood produces a sound with plenty of overtones and a smooth high-end that swirls and blooms.

 Mahogany